SBA 7(a) Loan Programs

 - For long-term working capital, including the payment of accounts payable and/or for the purchase of inventory

-- To refinance existing business indebtedness which isn’t already structured with reasonable terms and conditions
+- To refinance existing business indebtedness that isn’t already structured with reasonable terms and conditions

-- For short-term working capital needs, including seasonal financing, contract performance, construction financing, export production and for financing against existing inventory and receivable under special conditions
+- For short-term working capital needs, including seasonal financing, contract performance, construction financing, export production, and financing against existing inventory and receivable under special conditions

 - To purchase an existing business.